 There are two things that we should mention about our list of American-made solar panel companies.

-First, many of these companies assemble their solar panels in the U.S., but import the key components from other countries.
+First, many of these companies assemble some or all of their solar panels in the U.S., but import the key components from other countries.
 These components also fall under the solar tariff, but there is an exception for the first 2.5 gigawatts (GW) of solar cells imported each year.
 (For context, the United States installed 12 GW of solar in all of 2017, of which an estimated 2.5 GW was U.S.-made solar panels.)

 Second, not every company on this list is headquartered in the United States.
 Some, like Heliene, have headquarters elsewhere.
 Others, like SolarWorld Americas, are subsidiaries of foreign manufacturers.
 However, they all manufacture some of their panels in the United States.